logaretm/villus/README.md

 ---

 You can do a lot more than that, `villus` makes frequent tasks such as re-fetching, caching, mutations, and subscriptions a breeze.
-Consult the documentation for more use-cases and examples.
+It has even built-in `Suspense` support with Vue 3!
+Consult the [documentation](https://logaretm.github.io/villus) for more use-cases and examples.

 ## Compatibility